taichi-dev/taichi/docs/layout.rst

 =============

 Tensors (:ref:`scalar_tensor`) can be *placed* in a specific shape and *layout*.
-Having a good layout can be the key to performance.
+Defining a proper layout can be critical to the performance, although in most cases, you probably don't have to worry about it.
 In Taichi, layout is defined in a recursive manner.
-See :ref:`snode` for more details.
+See :ref:`snode` for more details about how this works.

 For example, this declares a 0-D tensor: